• Skip to primary navigation

 Homemade Muffin Mix – This mix is the base for all my muffin recipes.
 It’s so handy to keep a few batches in the pantry.
 You can make a multitude of different muffins in minutes with a homemade mix.

 spices – Is it a pumpkin baked good without a good dose of cinnamon, ginger, cloves, and nutmeg?
-You can omit these if you like, all or just one, or you can use a commercial pie spice blend.
+You can omit these if you like, all or just one, or you can use a commercial pumpkin pie spice blend.

 mini chocolate chips – For maximum chocolate throughout the muffin, I like to use mini chips.
 You can use regular chips or chunks if you prefer.
 Butterscotch chips would be tasty as well.